Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: The decay transition probability

 The resulting expression for determining the transition probability is given by

-where $G_F$ is the Fermi coupling constant, the over-line means averaging over initial and summation over final state quantum numbers, $F(-Z_f,p)$ is the Fermi function \cite{jackson1958}; $Q$ is Q-value of the reaction; $T_e$ is the kinetic energy of the electron; the integration is performed over the momentum of the electron; ${\cal{M}}_{fi}$ in Eq. (\ref{lambda}) represents the nuclear matrix element which is independent of the momentum of the positron \cite{wong} and defined as
+where $G_F$ is the Fermi coupling constant, the over-line means averaging over initial and summation over final state quantum numbers, $F(-Z_f,p)$ is the Fermi function \cite{jackson1958}; $Q$ is Q-value of the reaction; $T_e$ is the kinetic energy of the positron; the integration is performed over the momentum of the positron; ${\cal{M}}_{fi}$ in Eq. (\ref{lambda}) represents the nuclear matrix element which is independent of the momentum of the positron \cite{wong} and defined as

-where the first and second term are responsible for Fermi and Gamow-Teller decays, respectively; $g_V=1$, $g_A=1.25$ are the vector and axial-vector coupling constants of the weak interactions; $\mathbf{1}$ is identity operator in spin space, leaving the total momentum $J$ of nucleon on $p_{1/2}$ state unchanged and $\boldsymbol{\sigma}$ is the Pauli spin matrices, which leads to $\Delta J=0,\pm 1$; $\boldsymbol{\tau}$ is isospin transition matrix which turns proton to neutron; $\psi_f$ is the single-particle $^{12}\rm{C}$-$n$ wave function; $\psi_i$ is the the single-particle $^{12}\rm{C}$-$p$ wave function.
+where the first and second term are responsible for Fermi and Gamow-Teller decays, respectively; $g_{\rm V}=1$, $g_{\rm A}=1.25$ are the vector and axial-vector coupling constants of the weak interactions; $\mathbf{1}$ is identity operator in spin space, leaving the total momentum $J$ of nucleon on $p_{1/2}$ state unchanged and ${\sigma}$ is the Pauli spin matrices, which leads to $\Delta J=0,\pm 1$; ${\tau}$ is isospin transition matrix which turns proton to neutron; $\psi_f$ is the single-particle $^{12}\rm{C}$-$n$ wave function; $\psi_i$ is the single-particle $^{12}\rm{C}$-$p$ wave function.
 In deriving Eq. (\ref{Mfi}), we assumed that the operator $\hat O$ acts only on a proton in the $p_{1/2}$ state.
 We denote the integral contained in Eq. (\ref{lambda}) as